-For many of us cold-weather farmers, this winter feels like one of the longest, coldest, and snowiest ever.
-Hard to believe spring is just a couple of days away, but it’s time to start thinking about one of the most important times of the year: spring planting!
+For many of us cold-weather farmers, winter feels like an achingly long season.
+It’s almost hard to believe spring is just a couple of days away, but it’s time to start thinking about one of the most important times of the year: spring planting!

 On our Iowa farm, we will start preparing our Kinze planter in the beginning of April.
 Regardless of where you are though, here are six tips to set your planter up for success: